daniellyz/MergeION2/README.md

 In addition, several spectral search algorithms are available, allowing users to search an unknown spectrum in their local database or public databases (i.e. drug structures in GNPS, MASSBANK and DrugBANK).

-# Preparation before library generation

-## 1. Installation from Github in Rstudio
+## Installation from Github in Rstudio

 ```R
 # Install BiocManager if it has not been installed previously: